Sitetheory/stratus/README.md

 ## Thesis

 The Designer always comes first in the Stratus Layer.
+[Read More...](docs/THESIS.md)

 ## Goals